nemathahmed/answer_deduction/index.md

   </tr>
  </table>

 ### Fine-Tuning BiDAF:

 We continued our efforts with BiDAF model after the midterm report.
 Below are the results of the model training with the most optimal hyperparamters found after performing a couple more experiements.
-The optimal hyperparameters values obtained are as follows:

-* ,ndc,nsv
-* wkbckbweikvcne
-* cwevcwevewvew
+The plots below are for batch size = 32, learning rate =  0.3 and max answer length = 12.

 <p float="left" align="middle">
  <img src="assets/Albert Losses.jpeg" width="700"/>